-All audit-related, tax and other services provided to us are reviewed and pre-approved by the Audit Committee.
-The Audit Committee has approved a routine on-call tax advisory services arrangement with E&Y to provide for ready responses to tax issues from time to time.
-The engagement provides that no project may exceed \$25,000, and the aggregate of all projects may not exceed \$100,000 without the further approval of the Audit Committee.
-The Audit Committee concluded that the provision of such services by E&Y in 2017, 2016 and 20145 was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
-All of the fees paid to E&Y in 2017 that are described above were approved by the Audit Committee.
+All audit-related, tax and other services provided to us are reviewed and pre-approved by our Audit Committee.
+Our Audit Committee has approved a routine on-call tax advisory services arrangement with E&Y to provide for ready responses to tax issues from time to time.
+The engagement provides that no project may exceed \$25,000, and the aggregate of all projects may not exceed \$100,000 without the further approval of our Audit Committee.
+Our Audit Committee concluded that the provision of such services by E&Y in 2018 and 2017 was compatible with the maintenance of that firm's independence in the conduct of its auditing functions.
+All of the fees paid to E&Y in 2018 that are described above were approved by our Audit Committee.

-The Audit Committee has considered whether, and has determined that, the provision by E&Y of the services described under "Audit-Related Fees," "Tax Fees" and "Other Fees" is compatible with maintaining E&Y's independence from management and our company.
+Our Audit Committee has considered whether, and has determined that, the provision by E&Y of the services described under "Audit-Related Fees," "Tax Fees" and "All Other Fees" is compatible with maintaining E&Y's independence from management and our company.